TACC/Core-Portal/README.md

 [Docker Desktop](https://www.docker.com/products/docker-desktop), which will install both Docker and Docker Compose as well as Docker
 Machine, which is required to run Docker on Mac/Windows hosts.

-### Setup local access to the portal:

-  1. Add a record to your local `hosts` file for `127.0.0.1 cep.test`
-      - `sudo vim /etc/hosts`

-     _WARNING: This name **must** match the **agave callback URL** defined for the client in `settings_secret.py` for `_AGAVE_TENANT_ID`._

-  2. Direct your browser to `https://cep.test`.
-This will display the django CMS default page.
-To login to the portal, point your browser to `https://cep.test/login`.

-     _NOTE: If when navigating to `https://cep.test` you see a "Server not found" error while on the VPN, follow these steps and try again:_
-      1. Open the Network app utility
-      2. Select network connection you’re on (wifi, ethernet, etc)
-      3. Go to “Advanced”
-      4. Go to “TCP/IP” tab
-      5. Under “Configure IPv6” dropdown, select “Link-local only”
-      6. Hit “OK”
-      7. Hit “Apply”

-     _NOTE: When logging in, make sure that you are going through SSL (`https://cep.test/login`).
-After succesful login, you can use the debug server at `https://cep.test`._

-     _NOTE: Evergreen browsers will no longer allow self-signed certificates.
-Currently Chrome and Firefox deny access to the local portal for this reason.
-A cert solution needs to be established in alignment with current TACC policies to resolve this._

 ### Installing local CA

 For your browser to open your local development environment, you need to configure your computer to accept the development environment's self-signed certificates.